geoserver/geoserver/doc/en/developer/source/programming-guide/testing/index.rst

       <scope>test</scope>
     </dependency>

-Furthermore, in maven test scope dependencies are not transistive in the same way that regular dependencies are.
+Furthermore, in maven test scope dependencies are not transitive in the same way that regular dependencies are.
 Therefore some additional dependencies must also be declared:

 .. code-block:: xml